How to schedule text messages on your iPhone using Shortcuts

 Pick the time you want the message sent, then tap confirm

-You’ll need to keep the Shortcuts app open, so it’s able to run in the background.
-You might also need to keep your iPhone unlocked, so the Shortcut can activate.
+You’ll need to keep the Shortcuts app open, so it can run in the background.
+You might also need to keep your iPhone unlocked to activate the Shortcut.

 Not the easiest solution, for sure, but at least you can schedule messages with iMessage now.
 Maybe Apple will add the ability to schedule messages (or email, for that matter) in a future update.